My Roots- Values that Shaped my Perspectives on Environment and Climate Action

 My first degree was in physics and education.
 It is an area I found highly enjoyable.
 However, its abstract and theoretical nature meant that I needed to complement it to align with my interests in addressing the root courses of declining yields on my mother’s farm –climate variability and change.
 I applied and won a scholarship for a Master’s and PhD programme in Environmental Science, bringing me closer to my area of solutions interest.
 But most importantly, while our areas of training are essential, what matters most is not what we train for but rather a clarity of vision in the solutions we would like to engage in and touch many lives selflessly.
 Once this is clear, everything else falls in place as one can realize their inadequacies and seek appropriate training.
 Second, in this information age, the accessibility of training is vast, and one can enrol on online courses to supplement any knowledge inadequacies.
 Third, training and knowledge acquisition is a constant & continuous quest, and the availability of online courses and programmes presents endless opportunities to continuously research, retool, and refine our skills to make them more attuned to addressing our chosen areas of solutions delivery.
 Fourth, we must learn to be persistent and consistent in actioning solutions in our areas of choice.

 In most cases, we may apply ourselves thinking we have done well but come up short.
 Applying for my scholarship was not something I succeeded in on the first try.
 I applied many times without success before I succeeded on the fifth try.
 Fifth, academic certificates have long been misconstrued as an entitlement to jobs.
 Most people who graduate from our schools armed with certificates feel entitled to being given jobs, resulting in many job seekers and disproportionately few job creators.
 This explains the extremely high employment deficits in Africa.
 We must know that certificates bequeath upon us the responsibility to be solution providers.
 Certificates call upon us to be selfless in our quest for solutions focusing on doing that which touches many lives.
 It is in so doing that we become job creators.
 Finally, selflessness is irreplaceable.
-Part of my work life includes stints of skills-based volunteering, where I volunteered without pay in Cameroon.
+My work life includes skills-based volunteering, where I volunteered without pay in Cameroon.
 This was among the most important stages of my life because I got to refine my thinking and skills to enhance my work readiness.
-And wean myself from a “schooling” mindset to real-world solutions delivery, where what matters is not much about the papers you have but rather your ability to deliver solutions competitively.
+And wean me from a “schooling” mindset to real-world solutions delivery.
+What matters is not much about the papers you have but rather your ability to deliver solutions competitively.
 This experience was part of what I used to win the scholarship.

 My Career Stages